CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-upload-for-analysis.md

 The necessary steps for encryption with Cryp4GH application and upload with SD Connect are the following:

-1. First, download the encryption application specific to your operating system from the [GitHub repository](https://github.com/CSCfi/crypt4gh-gui):
+1. Download the encryption application specific to your operating system from the [GitHub repository](https://github.com/CSCfi/crypt4gh-gui):

       * [Mac](https://github.com/CSCfi/crypt4gh-gui/releases/download/v1.3.0/crypt4gh-gui-python3.10-macos-amd64.zip)